utahdts/utah-design-system/utah-header/README.md

 # Utah Header
 The Utah Header is part of the Utah Design System.
 It provides a common initial entry point experience for users of State of Utah websites.
-Please submit merge requests or start conversations with the Design System team for anything you would like to see incorporated in to the header.
+Please submit pull requests or start conversations with the Design System team for anything you would like to see incorporated in to the header.

 ## What's included